-Building for the Future: the building design will be an exemplar for student and academic accommodation.
+Building for the Future: an exemplar for student and academic accommodation.

 Increased Number of Student Bedrooms on-site